 We recommend the CC BY-NC-ND licence, which we think is the most suitable Creative Commons licence for humanities monographs, and which many authors prefer.
 Alternatives are possible and we consider requests of funding agencies as well as the wishes of the author.
 The particular licence is agreed in the contract and specified on the copyright page of the publication.

-In addition to making Gold Open Access books freely available for download, we may also produce print and ebook versions for sale.
+In addition to making Gold Open Access books freely available for download, we may also produce print and ebook versions for sale in a so-called “hybrid Open Access” arrangement.
 Royalties on sales of print copies and ebooks will be payable in the standard way.
 Open Access titles receive the same high standard of peer review, copy-editing and marketing as all our other titles.

 Journal Articles and Book Chapters